Chart Color Schemes

 An assessment of population growth drivers in Croydon North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Croydon North, based on analysis of ABS updates and AreaSearch validations as of November 2025, is estimated at approximately 8,266 people.
-This represents an increase of 174 individuals since the 2021 Census, which reported a population of 8,092.
-The increase is inferred from AreaSearch's estimation of the resident population at 8,241 in June 2024, following examination of the latest ABS ERP data release, and an additional 39 validated new addresses since the Census date.
-This results in a density ratio of 2,061 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Croydon North's growth rate of 2.2% since the census is within 1.8 percentage points of the SA4 region's 4.0%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods, driving primary growth in the suburb.
+Based on ABS population updates and AreaSearch validation, as of November 2025, Croydon North's estimated population is around 8,265.
+This reflects a growth of 173 people since the 2021 Census, which reported a population of 8,092.
+The increase is inferred from AreaSearch's estimate of 8,236 residents following examination of ABS' June 2024 ERP data release and an additional 39 validated new addresses since the Census date.
+This results in a density ratio of 2,061 persons per square kilometer, above national averages assessed by AreaSearch.
+Croydon North's 2.1% growth since census is within 2.8 percentage points of its SA4 region (4.9%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the median of statistical areas nationally, with Croydon North expected to grow by 626 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 7.4% over the 17-year period.
+By 2041, Croydon North is expected to increase by 626 persons, reflecting a total increase of 7.4% over the 17-year period.

 Frequently Asked Questions - Population